 pip --version

-In this article, we’ve dived deep into the workings of Python 3.12 on the Ubuntu Linux distribution, focusing on how to seamlessly transition between multiple Python versions and install PIP for Python 3.12.
-Understanding these techniques is a critical skill set for Python programmers who need to accommodate various project requirements.
-These clear steps and detailed explanations aim to help you navigate the complexities of managing multiple Python versions and confidently setting up PIP for optimal Python package management.
+In this article, we dive deep into the workings of Python 3.12 on the Ubuntu Linux distribution.
+We focus on transitioning seamlessly between multiple Python versions and installing PIP for Python 3.12.
+Python programmers need to understand these techniques to meet various project requirements.
+We provide clear steps and detailed explanations to help you manage multiple Python versions and set up PIP confidently for optimal Python package management.